LillyTBui/semesterProject2/README.md

 ## Description

 E-commerce website that has both customer-facing and admin sections.
 This website sells shoes as products and uses a provided API from Noroff.
-The strapi project needs to be downloaded seperately from (https://github.com/NoroffFEU/strapi-sp2).
+The strapi project needs to be downloaded seperately from (https://github.com/NoroffFEU/strapi-sp2) and run locally.

 Consists of: